civican/legisinfo/44-1/bills/S-17/bill_text.md

 ### Section 10.61

-  **(1)** The Minister may, by order, require a company to ensure that any defect or non-compliance in a vehicle or equipment is corrected before the vehicle **or equipment** is offered for sale to the first retail purchaser, in accordance with any terms and conditions specified in the order.
+  **(1)** The Minister may, by order, require a company to ensure that any defect or non-compliance in a vehicle or equipment is corrected before the vehicle or equipment is offered for sale to the first retail purchaser, in accordance with any terms and conditions specified in the order.

-> **Explanatory Note**:
-> *This amendment corrects a discrepancy between the English and French versions by adding "or equipment" after the second mention of "vehicle" in the English version.
-The use of "ceux-ci" in the French version of the Act refers to "matériels", which is a term defined in the French version only to mean either a vehicle or equipment.
-The French version expresses the legislator's intent and the English version is amended accordingly.*
-> *Existing Text*:
-> > The Minister may, by order, require a company to ensure that any defect or non-compliance in a vehicle or equipment is corrected before the vehicle is offered for sale to the first retail purchaser, in accordance with any terms and conditions specified in the order.

 ### Section 118

 Paragraph 16.19(a) of the Act is replaced by the following:

-that the person has not committed a violation, in which case, subject to section **16.2**, no further proceedings under this Act shall be taken against the person in respect of the alleged violation; or

-> **Explanatory Note**:
-> *This amendment corrects an incorrect cross-reference.*
-> *Existing Text*:
-> > At the conclusion of a review, the member of the Tribunal who conducts the review shall without delay inform the Minister and the person who is alleged to have committed a violation
-> > that the person has not committed a violation, in which case, subject to section 16.19, no further proceedings under this Act shall be taken against the person in respect of the alleged violation; or
+that the person has not committed a violation, in which case, subject to section 16.2, no further proceedings under this Act shall be taken against the person in respect of the alleged violation; or

 ### Section 119